anadune-w/ssh-docker/README.md

 # ubuntu-sshd-nginx

 Create dockerized SFTP host built on top of [official Ubuntu](https://registry.hub.docker.com/_/ubuntu/) image.
+The image is using `supervisord` to be able to control multiple binaries on the host machine during startup, as `dockerfile` is not supporting multiple CMD or ENTRYPOINTS directly from its native file config.

 ## Image components